 - Sour cream

 - Burrito size flour tortillas: Approximately 9-10 inches.

 - Shredded cheese: Chihuahua, Monterey jack, or pepper Jack cheese.

 - Optional toppings: Chopped cilantro is a must in my opinion.
 Other options include: sliced avocado or guacamole and crumbled Cotija cheese.

 How to make Mexican street corn quesadillas with creamy chipotle sauce (+ tips)

 In a medium bowl, combine the cream cheese, three tablespoons of mayonnaise, two teaspoons of lime juice, and 1/4 teaspoon of chipotle powder.

 Stir in the corn, jalapeno/serrano, garlic, and the Cotija cheese.
 Set aside.

 Next prepare the chipotle cream sauce.
-In a small bowl, whisk together the sour cream, two tablespoons mayonnaise, one teaspoon lime juice, and 1/4 teaspoon chipotle powder.
-Set aside.
+In a small bowl, whisk together the sour cream, two tablespoons of mayonnaise, one teaspoon of lime juice, and 1/4 teaspoon of chipotle powder and set it aside.